 Make Wise Food Choices

-- Know in advance about the safety of food and water
+- Research the safety of food and water at your destination.

 Deal With Health Issues